-Accredited Exercise Physiologists (AEPs) hold a four-year university degree and are allied health professionals who specialise in the delivery of exercise for the prevention and management of chronic diseases and injuries.
-AEPs provide support for clients with conditions such as cardiovascular disease, diabetes, osteoporosis, mental health problems, cancer, arthritis, pulmonary disease and more.
-AEPs are eligible to register with Medicare Australia, the Department of Veterans’ Affairs and WorkCover and are recognised by most private health insurers.
+Accredited Exercise Physiologists (AEPs) hold a four-year university degree.
+They are allied health professionals who specialise in exercise.
+More specifically, the delivery of exercise for the prevention and management of chronic diseases and injuries.
+Exercise physiology provides support for clients with a myriad of different conditions.
+This includes conditions such as cardiovascular disease, diabetes, osteoporosis, mental health problems, cancer, arthritis, pulmonary disease, and more.
+AEPs are eligible to register with Medicare Australia, the Department of Veterans’ Affairs, and WorkCover.
+Exercise Physiology is recognised by most private health insurers.

 - Improve your heart health